kitchell/DeepLearningTutorial_LBspectrum/ActivationFxns.md

 # Activation Functions

 Activation functions are what decide whether a node should be activated or not.
 It is the non linear transformation that is done over the input signal.
-This transformed output is then sent to the next layer of neurons as input.
+This transformed output is then sent to the next layer of nodes as input.

 * [useful resource](https://medium.com/the-theory-of-everything/understanding-activation-functions-in-neural-networks-9491262884e0)
 * [another useful resource](https://www.analyticsvidhya.com/blog/2017/10/fundamentals-deep-learning-activation-functions-when-to-use-them/)